Risk Factors

 Exchange rate fluctuations

 Sumitomo Chemical (the Company) and its domestic consolidated subsidiaries import raw materials from overseas and export finished products manufactured in Japan, and the export value of finished products exceeds the import value of raw materials.
 If the Japanese yen appreciates against foreign currencies, the products will be less competitive in price compared with products made in foreign countries.
 Moreover, the reduction in the proceeds received from exports could exceed the reduction in payments for imports.
 In addition, in recent years, as the Group has expanded its business activities outside Japan, in areas such as South America and India, the impact of changes in the exchange rates between the various local currencies in those regions and the US dollar and other currencies has correspondingly grown as well.
-In order to cope with these circumstances, the Group is seeking to minimize short term exchange rate risks through currency hedges, such as forward-exchange contracts or by conducting export transactions in Japanese yen.
+In order to cope with these circumstances, the Group is seeking to minimize short term exchange rate risks through currency hedges, such as forward-exchange contracts, or by conducting export transactions in Japanese yen.
 However, since it is impossible to completely hedge risks due to medium or long-term fluctuations in currency exchange rates, there is a possibility that the appreciation of the Japanese yen would exert an adverse effect on the operational results and financial condition of the Group.

 Furthermore, the operational results of affiliated group companies in foreign countries are converted into Japanese yen for the purpose of preparing the consolidated financial statement.
 Depending on the exchange rate at the time of conversion, the values after the conversion into Japanese yen may potentially be impacted and may negatively affect the operational results and financial condition of the Group.